JeffDeCola/catch-microservice/docs/_includes/README.md

 # CONCEPT

-Think of a group of people on a playground playing catch.
+Think of a group of people playing catch on a playground.

 There is one ball being thrown around randomly from person to person.